-This is not a dish you whip up on an average Tuesday night.
+Crab Stuffed Morel Mushrooms are not arecipe you whip up on an average Tuesday night.
 This is a special occasion dish, say maybe Mother’s Day coming up this week.
-The beautiful honeycomb shape of morels is unmistakable and when combined with fresh jumbo lump crab meat.
-Your family won’t soon forget this Keto friendly creation.
+The beautiful honeycomb shape of morels is unmistakable and when combined with fresh jumbo lump crab meat your family won’t soon forget this Keto friendly creation.

 It’s Morel Mushroom season and it’s time to start seeking out this reclusive fungus at your local farmers market.
 When shopping for morels look for a large golden yellow honeycomb shaped cap with a hollow stem.
 Morels are hand foraged hence the hi and will need to be cleaned and washed so don’t worry if they look a little dirty, just look for a undamaged cap with no discoloration.

 The shelf life on morels is about 5-7 days from harvest so you’ll want to get them home and use them as soon as possible.
 I like to transfer my morels to a tupperware container with dry paper towel on the bottom to absorb any moisture.